Diabetes and its complications remain a major cause of early disease and death worldwide.

 The diagnosis of diabetes is to a large extent based on detecting elevated levels of sugar (glucose) in the blood.

-Hemoglobin A1c (HbA1c) is a laboratory measure frequently used for this purpose.
+Hemoglobin A1c (HbA1c) is another laboratory measure frequently used for this purpose.
 The test is also useful to monitor treatment in patients with established diabetes.

 Worldwide, the prevalence of type 2 diabetes is estimated at 6.4 percent in adults but varies somewhat among countries with the rate of undetected diabetes as high as 50 percent in some areas (2).